0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 Compression                     : Deflate/Inflate
 Filter                          : Adaptive
 Interlace                       : Noninterlaced
-Description                     : Trash comes on Friday's in some neighborhoods...
-I sure would hate to have to WALK my BIN back inside on a Friday.
 Image Size                      : 626x501
 Megapixels                      : 0.314
 ```

 Here, we see many different categories.
-Of these, `Description` seems to stand out. `"Trash comes on Friday's in some neighborhoods...
-I sure would hate to have to WALK my BIN back inside on a Friday"`.
-Hmm...
-I wonder what this could mean!
+Of these, none seem to stand out.

 Let's check out `lock.png` and see if we can uncover any other information.